 Exception made for a small amount of talented and lucky folks who spend their days adventuring on incredible expeditions, the majority of us goes on microadventures.
-We love the outdoors and we love incredible accomplishments; nevertheless, our jobs and our lives don’t always allow us all the time we would wish for to follow our paths and our need for the great outdoors.
+We love the outdoors and we love incredible accomplishments; nevertheless, our jobs and our lives don’t always allow us all the time we need to follow our paths and our need for the great outdoors.
 Here’s when microadventuring is the best answer.

-- A first aid kit - We’ve already talked about the importance of having a first aid kit when in the outdoors and this becomes ever more important when you are on a microadventure.
+We already talked about the importance of having a first aid kit when in the outdoors and this becomes ever more important when you are on a microadventure.
 Something can always happen: being ready for it means to keep having a good time instead of turning your great experience in what can be a nightmare.
 First aid also includes medicines for fever, diarrhea and similar kinds of illnesses.
 They can prevent you from quitting what you are doing and keep adventuring.

-- A lighter or a box of matches - Probably two of the most common objects you can find, they become exquisite pieces of outdoor gear when it gets to microadventuring.
+Probably two of the most common objects you can find, they become exquisite pieces of outdoor gear when it gets to microadventuring.
 Indeed, a lighter or a box of matches mean access to fire.
 Fire to cook, keep warm, cut something or even signal emergency in some cases.
 A fire starter will do as well of course, but make sure you know how to use it.
 Not the easiest tool at times.

 Important: when lighting a fire, always remember to keep it small and to leave no trace in the outdoors.

-- A whistle - Another small, easy, but super useful microadventuring buddy.
+Another small, easy, but super useful microadventuring buddy.
 It can be a real savior in some occasions and it most definitely is one of the best ways of calling for rescue if you don’t have phone service or other ways of drawing attention.
 It can also be very useful to communicate with your companions, for example when climbing or in any other situation when you don’t see and hear each other.
 A classic whistle will do and even if many rucksacks have it incorporated, better to have a pocket one to carry with you at all times.

-- A compass and a map - GPS and technology allow us great things and help us to not get lost when in the wilderness.
+GPS and technology allow us great things and help us to not get lost when in the wilderness.
 However, a broken electronics or a dead battery can also be the death of us.
 A good, old “analogic” map and compass can be the best allies in this sort of situations.
 Of course, orienteering skills in the wilderness are key: know how to read your compass and how to relate it to your map.
 It’s something every adventurer should know, regardless the size of their adventure.